-	Fitness trends are going to continue to grow, new trends will emerge, and people are going to want in on it.
-Because of the growth of the fitness industry in general, it makes it a little easier for trainers to start up their own business once they’ve gained a little experience.
+Fitness trends are going to continue to grow, new trends will emerge, and people are going to want in on them.
+Because of the growth of the fitness industry in general, it makes it a little easier for trainers to start up their own businesses once they’ve gained a little experience.

 The personal training industry is an interesting one.
 You see, it’s an incredibly competitive industry and it’s huge.
 However, for those on a mission with goals set in mind, it can be very rewarding.
-There’s still loads of opportunity to take advantage of.
+There are still loads of opportunities to take advantage of.

 9. Learn, Learn, and Learn More!

-Those personal trainers who have been in the industry for 20 years and have their own business are those that don’t stop learning.
+Those personal trainers who have been in the industry for 20 years and have their own businesses are those that don’t stop learning.

-Whether it be taking on new specializations or gaining experience while working hands on, they don’t hesitate to take opportunity to learn.
+Whether it be taking on new specializations or gaining experience while working hands-on, they don’t hesitate to take the opportunity to learn.